orsonteodoro/oiledmachine-overlay/SECURITY.md

 The proper total remediation time is ebuild developer time + administrator time.

 Total remediation time for customers should be 12 days before billing time ends.
 This is the overlay's primary demographic.

+Let's take web browsers for example with two proper remediation periods.

+The first remediation period should start immediately after billing deadline (18th of the month) for early spender personalities.
+The browser should be secure ready at the beginning of the month.

+The second remediation period should start at 1st of the month for last minute spenders personalities.
+The browser should be secure ready to use a few days before the deadline.

+The initial start time is not always constant in reality due to backlogs, package triage fairness, or understaffing.

 Total remediation time for organizations and businesses should be 4 hours or less before elevated customer worry time or aligned with the system maintenance period.
 This case is not supported due to the lack of developers.

 ## Patching/triage priorities (ranked high top)